Royal Courts of Justice (Banksy mural)

-The mural on 8 September 2025.

 On 8 September 2025, the passers-by noticed a mural stencilled by street artist Banksy onto the exterior wall of the Queen's Building of the Royal Courts of Justice on Carey Street, London.
 He captioned it on Instagram, Royal Courts Of Justice.
 London.
 Depicting a judge attacking an unarmed protester with a gavel, the mural was seen by activists as a comment on the legal crackdown on the protest group Palestine Action under the Terrorism Act 2000.
 Due to the status of the Queen's Building, completed in 1968, as a Grade II listed building, the work was in the process of being removed on 9 September.

 Description

 The mural depicts a judge who wears a traditional judge's wig and a black robe, hitting an unarmed protester who lies on the ground with a gavel, a tool not used by judges in England and Wales.
 Red blood splatters are visible on the placard held by the protester; this is the only piece of colour used in the work, the rest of which is in black and white.
 A camera sits above the work, and was initially turned away in what was thought to be an act of symbolism.